2020 Massachusetts Question 1: Summary

 The measure extends the state's right to repair laws to include telematics systems.
 Telematics systems contain car data that is stored outside the vehicle, and may include information that relates to navigation, GPS, and mobile internet.
 It nominally requires cars sold in Massachusetts starting with the model year 2022 to equip any cars having telematics systems with a standardized open access data platform.
 Independent repair shops and mechanics are supposed to, with owner permission, automatically have access to the vehicle's data to use it for diagnostics and car repair.
 Before this law, data may only be used by manufacturer repair shops unless permission is granted.

 Implementation

-Car manufacturers sued to stop implementation of the law.
+Shortly following the statute's passing, the car manufacturers led by the Alliance for Automotive Innovation sued to stop its implementation, effectively halting the law's advancement.
+In February 2025, the U.S. District Court for Massachusetts dismissed the lawsuit.
+The following month, the Alliance for Automotive Innovation appealed the decision to the First Circuit U.S. Court of Appeals.
+As of August 2026 the court had not reached a decision.

 In June 2023, the National Highway Traffic Safety Administration told manufacturers not to comply with the Massachusetts law, on grounds that "A malicious actor here or abroad could utilize such open access to remotely command vehicles to operate dangerously, including attacking multiple vehicles concurrently."

 In response to criticism of this decision from Massachusetts parties, in August 2023, NHTSA said it would be legal for manufacturers to provide access via short-range Bluetooth connections rather than long-distance cellular modems.
 This reduces the risk of hacking, but makes it harder for independent shops to offer long-distance telematics services.